Karilla/chip-8-emulator/README.md

-# chip-8-emulator
+# Chip 8 Emulator

-A simple chip8 emulator written in c
+A small side project to learn c and emulator developpement

+I use Raylib for GUI